Wednesday, 8 February 2023

 Aside from a couple of generic blues numbers, invariably credited to Dylan but often indistinguishable from old songs (a recurring theme of his 21st Century albums - Bob cheekily even claimed authorship of “Rollin’ & Tumblin’” on Modern Times), the bulk of Rough and Rowdy Ways consisted of semi-spoken wordplay over an unremarkable instrumental bed.
 The novelty soon wore off.

-But no matter how good, bad or downright bizarre the albums and the live performances, the weight of his legend and the importance of his back catalogue will always carry him through.
-Such is Dylan’s cultural significance today he has become almost a mythical figure for many, especially among those who weren’t around to see him play live in the 60s (ie most people).
+But no matter how good, bad or downright bizarre the albums and the live performances, the weight of his legend and the importance of his massive back catalogue will always carry him through.
+Such is Dylan’s cultural significance - his brand recognition if you like - he has become almost a mythical figure for many, especially among those who weren’t around to see him play live in the 60s (ie most people).

 As of 2023, Bob has been performing and making records for more than 60 years.
 It’s been said he keeps touring because he doesn’t know how to stop.
 But how much longer can he continue before he has to stop?
 Another five years perhaps?
 He’ll be 87 by then and we’ll be sailing deep into uncharted waters with a strong following wind.
 Few, if any, artists in rock have ever maintained a career for that long.